On bi-skew braces and brace blocks

 A.~Caranti studied different characterisations of bi-skew braces and gave various constructions in~\cite{Car20}.
-These characterisations where formulated both using gamma functions and from the point of view of regular subgroups of the holomorph.
-Bi-skew braces were further studied by A.~Koch in~\cite{Koc21}, where a construction for bi-skew braces is given starting from abelian maps.
+These characterisations were formulated both using gamma functions and from the point of view of regular subgroups of the holomorph.
+Bi-skew braces were further studied by A.~Koch in~\cite{Koc21}, where a construction for bi-skew braces is given starting from group endomorphisms with abelian image.
 An iterative version of this construction was then obtained in~\cite{Koc22}, where also the notion of a brace block is given.
-This is a family of group operations on a fixed set such that every choice of two operations yields a skew brace.
-In particular, a bi-skew brace always yields a brace block with two operations.
-The constructions by Koch and a construction of Caranti involving bilinear maps into the centre~\cite{Car18} were subsequently generalised by Caranti and the first author in~\cite{CS21,CS22a-p}.
+This is a family of group operations on a fixed set such that any two operations form a skew brace.
+In particular, every bi-skew brace yields a brace block with two operations.
+The constructions by Koch and a construction of Caranti~\cite{Car18} were subsequently generalised by Caranti and the first author in~\cite{CS21,CS22a}.
 In the recent manuscript~\cite{BNY22-p}, an iterative construction is given to obtain a brace block from a given bi-skew brace satisfying a certain property.
 A common factor in these works is the study of the questions, "How can we better understand bi-skew braces or brace blocks?
 What are new, effective ways to construct them?"
 The same idea lives on throughout this paper.
 In particular, a better understanding of bi-skew braces and brace blocks leads to new ways of constructing them and explains known constructions and their conditions in a natural way.

 The paper is organised as follows.